AsadKhanJBNU/Band-gap-predication/README.md

 Python3, PyTorch, RDKit

 ## Usage
-Run the BandGapPredication.ipynb file and then please pass SMILE in the smilePredication function
+Run the BandGapPredication.ipynb file and then please pass SMILE representations in the smilePredication function

 ## Web interface
 The proposed model is freely available at: http://nsclbio.jbnu.ac.kr/tools/GraphBG/.
 This web server